PRE/POST DIETA

 Failure to adhere to these can result in what the healers refer to as the “shattering of the healing mirror”—an energetic structure delicately woven into your system during the retreat.
 If broken, it can cause deep emotional and energetic disruption, requiring extensive healing work to repair.

-By following this dieta with care and commitment, you are honoring the sacred process you are entering and creating the best possible foundation
+By following this dieta with care and commitment, you are honoring the sacred process you are entering and creating the best possible foundation for healing, insight, and transformation.

 🌿What to Eat / Pack for Travel + On-the-go (Dieta-Friendly Snacks)